camunda-community-hub/slack-archivist/README.md

 ![](img/event-subscriptions.png)

+## Database

+The Slack Archivist bot uses a PouchDB to track the threads that it has archived.
+The database is created locally using the leveldown adapter in the `slack-archivist-db` directory, so you should mount that into the docker container to ensure its persistence across container lifecycles.

+You can optionally provide a `COUCHDB_URL` via the environment to sync the database with a remote CouchDB instance.
+This is recommended to ensure the persistence of data.
+You can start a CouchDB instance easily in Google Cloud using [Bitnami](https://bitnami.com/stack/couchdb/cloud/google), or use [IBM Cloudant](https://www.ibm.com/cloud/cloudant).

 ## Running from Docker

 Read the `docker-compose.yml` file and set up either the environment variables or a `.env` file.
 Then run: